Ganeshkumbara/Qgis_Scripts/README.md

 Master.py

-Master file take path and jsons as input perform action on jsons actions like:
+Master script take path and jsons as inputs and perform action on the selected jsons, actions listed below:

 1: Remove Module Number
 2: Remove Temperature
 3: Remove temp for missing module
 4: Remove string number

 workflow :
- * as script excuted user get a list of actions (predefined actions) and a list of jsons file in current folder(Where master.py file loacated)
+ * As the script executed user get a list of actions and jsons files (Json listed from the current folder where Script file located )
- * selected action will be perfomed on the selcted jsons
- * Mastery.py validate the json for a give action all requirement r there in json. if not it will ignore the json file and go fo the next one
+ * Each json will go through validator function to get validated for selected action field present in it; if not validated it will get ignored
+ * selected action will be perfomed on the selected jsons
+ * Modified Json files will get saved in output folder, output folder named after selected action

 Nxt_shape_concatenate.py

+* Scipt take path as input
-script will loop through individual folder and concate master_string.shp and string.shp seperatly
+* script will loop through individual folder and concate master_string.shp and string.shp seperatly